310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

             	{% bubble Midori %}
               Ah, no, it's just—Pretty much the only people who've ever celebrated my birthday before are my family.

-              This is the first time someone else has done something like this for me, and I'm not exactly sure how to react…
+              This is the first time someone else has done something like this for me, so I'm not exactly sure how to react…

-              Maybe birthdays aren't so bad after all…♪
+              Maybe birthdays aren't so bad, after all…♪
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">